zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 ## Bulk Merge

-The `BulkMerge` method allows to `MERGE` larger number of entities in a database table or a view.
+The `BulkMerge` method allows to `MERGE` a larger number of entities in a database table or a view.
+The `BulkMerge` method can be used to merge an object into the database, similar to an `UPSERT` operation.

+ - UPSERT refers to operations that update or insert data into a database table.
+ - If the row already exists in the table, then it is updated.
+ - If the row does not exist in the table, then it is inserted.

+The UPSERT operation is useful for ensuring that data is synchronized between two systems.

 ```csharp
 using (var connection = new SqlConnection(FiddleHelper.GetConnectionStringSqlServer()))